-Companies of which an independent Director of the company may be a member to a maximum of two (2), absent an express exception approved by the Board, on proposal of the Appointments and Remuneration Committee.
+Listed Companies of which an Independent Director of the company may be a member to a maximum of two (2), absent an express exception approved by the Board, on proposal of the Appointments and Remuneration Committee.
 In addition, under article 7.2 b) of the Board of Directors Regulations, Proprietary Directors may not simultaneously serve as directors of more than five (5) Listed Companies.
-And under article 7.2 a) of the aforesaid Regulations, Executive Directors may not serve as directors on one (1) Board of Directors of another company, with the exception of positions on Boards of Directors of another company, with the exception of positions on Boards of Directors of another company.
+And under article 7.2 a) of the aforesaid Regulations, Executive Directors may only serve as directors on one (1) Board of Directors of another company, with the exception of positions on Boards of Directors of subsidiaries or investees of the Company.